kelseymh/G4CMP/README.md

 | absorberEffSlope | Efficiency dependence vs. energy  | 0.              |
 | temperature      | Temperature of film         | 0.05e-3*K          |

-The `subgapAbsorption` parameter is optional.
-It only applies if there is a sensor involved which is sensitive to heat energy, in which case phonons below 2.*bandgap energy, and above 2.*absorberGap energy, should be treated as directly absorbed with the specified probability.
+The last five  parameters are optional.
+They only apply if there is a sensor involved which is sensitive to heat energy, in which case phonons below 2.*bandgap energy, and above 2.*absorberGap energy, should be treated as directly absorbed with the specified 'subgapAbsorption'.
 In this case, we recommend that user applications also set `/g4cmp/minEPhonons` to 2.*absorberGap, to avoid excessive CPU from tracking unmeasurable phonons.
+Quasiparticles in a sensor are subject to a baseline absorption efficiency 'absorbedEff' and energy-dependent efficiency modification 'absorberEffSlope'.